-Gov. Susana Martinez says state Environment Department will investigate mine spill
+Gov. Susana Martinez says NMED will review EPA response to spill

 FARMINGTON — Gov. Susana Martinez announced Wednesday that the New Mexico Environment Department will investigate the Gold King Mine spill that released more than 3 million gallons of toxic wastewater into the Animas and San Juan rivers earlier this month.